The missing radial velocities of Gaia: a catalogue of Bayesian estimates for DR3

 In this section, we compare the blind predictions of \citetalias{PaperI} for the \emph{Gaia} DR3 radial velocities with the published values.
 Our catalogue provided 250 posterior samples each for 16\,487\,640 stars: all 5D stars in \emph{Gaia} DR2/EDR3 in the magnitude range $6 < G < 14.5$ with accompanying photo-astrometric distance estimates from the \texttt{StarHorse} code \citep{Anders2022}.
 Of these, we find 14\,581\,884 (88\%) appear in \emph{Gaia} DR3 with measurements for their radial velocities.
 We further restrict this set to the 10\,953\,995 with $\vlos$ measurement uncertainties less than 5~km/s.
 We compare our predictions for the radial velocities of these stars with the actual observations.

-Figure~\ref{F:EDR3Posteriors} shows, for a randomly chosen subset of 100\,000 stars, our published prediction distributions and the DR3 measurements.
-The stars are ordered by their measured $\vlos$ (indicated by the yellow line) and vertically stacked.
-The shaded regions represent the prediction distributions (with darker tones indicating higher frequency density).
+Figure~\ref{F:EDR3Posteriors} shows, for a randomly chosen subset of 5000 stars, our published prediction distributions and the DR3 measurements.
+The stars are ordered by the means of the prediction distributions and vertically stacked.
+The small circular points show the DR3-measured radial velocities, while the solid black line shows the means of the prediction distributions and the yellow shaded region shows one standard deviation above and below the mean (for convenience, we have here neglected that the prediction distributions are in general asymmetric and non-Gaussian; this assumption is dropped in the next figure).
 This figure gives a first indication that our experiment has been successful: the prediction distributions generally track the measured velocities.
-Indeed, the appearance of this figure is very similar to the analogous figures shown in \citetalias{PaperI} comparing the BNN predictions with mock data and the \emph{Gaia} EDR3 6D test set (Figs.~2 and 5 respectively in that article), suggesting that the performance of the BNN procedure on the EDR3 5D sample is comparable to that achieved in tests on the 6D test sample and on mock data.
-As discussed in \citetalias{PaperI}, there is some evidence of `regression toward the mean' in the figure: outliers with respect to the intrinsic phase space distribution (naturally pulled towards the top and bottom of the figure) have prediction distributions centred around less extreme velocities.
+Indeed, the appearance of this figure is similar to the analogous figures shown in \citetalias{PaperI} comparing the BNN predictions with mock data and the \emph{Gaia} EDR3 6D test set -- Figs.~2 and 5 respectively in that article\footnote{The analogy between Fig.~\ref{F:EDR3Posteriors} and the figures in \citetalias{PaperI} is not exact because the latter ordered the stars vertically by the \textit{measured} rather than the predicted radial velocity and so gave a misleading impression of discrepancy at the extreme ends of the velocity spectrum, as a natural consequence of `regression to the mean'.
+This feature vanishes when ordering by mean prediction as in Fig.~\ref{F:EDR3Posteriors}.} -- suggesting that the performance of the BNN procedure on the EDR3 5D sample is comparable to that achieved in tests on the 6D test sample and on mock data.